 On the other hand, you don’t want your keywords to have too little search volume.
 This suggests that there isn’t enough demand to support your business.
 A keyword is usually considered “low volume” when it has under 500 searchers per month.

 Ideally, your most relevant keywords should have at least 1,000 searches per month, but not much more than 2,000.
 Keywords with this search volume have substantial traffic but are not competitive enough that you can’t afford to bid on them.
-If you’re still unsure about the demand for your product or service, you can test it without spending too much money on keywords.
+If you’re still unsure about your product or service demand, you can test it without spending too much money on keywords.

 To solidify demand even further, don’t hesitate to contact people who fit your target audience directly.
 Sometimes, asking questions can reveal important information you would have never obtained through statistical research.